What is total ankle arthroplasty?

 Who should I see to have a total ankle replacement?

 An orthopaedic foot and ankle surgeon should be seen for management of ankle arthritis.
 Orthopaedic surgeons who specialize in foot and ankle surgery are specifically trained to perform ankle replacements as well as take care of any complications should they arise.
+Find a foot and ankle orthopaedic surgeon in your area

 The American Orthopaedic Foot & Ankle Society (AOFAS) offers information on this site as an educational service.
 The content of FootCareMD, including text, images and graphics, is for informational purposes only.
 The content is not intended to substitute for professional medical advice, diagnoses or treatments.
 If you need medical advice, use the "Find an Orthopaedic Foot & Ankle Surgeon" tool at the top of this page or contact your primary doctor.